Technical Diploma - 3 credits

 Email: email@example.com or firstname.lastname@example.org

-Students are required to pay tuition and fees.
-The following other costs are covered:
+Students are required to pay tuition and the following other costs as applicable:

 The nursing assistant is a vital member of the health care team.
 The nursing assistant carries out assigned duties under the direction of the professional nurse.
 Responsibilities include bathing, dressing, toileting, assisting with feeding, taking vital signs, ambulating, lifting and moving clients, and performing other selected nursing procedures.

 The instructional program for the Nursing Assistant diploma consists of lecture with laboratory practice and supervised clinical experience in local health care facilities.
 This program is approved by the Wisconsin Department of Health as a nurse aide training program.
 The diploma is granted for successful completion of 120 hours of instruction.

 Nursing assistants are employed in long-term care facilities, hospitals, community-based residential facilities, and home health agencies.

 - Communicate and interact effectively with clients, family, and co-workers.

 - Demonstrate the ethical and legal responsibilities of the NA/HHA.

 - Assist with client rehabilitation and restorative care, promoting independence.

 - Assist clients with long-term, disabling conditions including dementia.